cedricwiesel/ludo/modelling/scenarios.md

 ACTION: Player one takes one of his pieces from out and puts it on his start field.

 END: Player one now has one piece in his starting field and three pieces in his out.
 Player two has all their pieces in out.
-It's now player two's turn.
+It's now player one's turn again, and they're about to roll.

 ------------------------------------------------------------------------------------------------------------------------